python/devguide/triage/labels.rst

   it is implicit that features are added to the ``main`` branch only.
   The `Ideas Discourse category`_ can be used to discuss enhancements before filing an issue.
-* :gh-label:`type-refactor`: for general code refactoring.
-  Refactoring does not change user-facing behaviour.
+* :gh-label:`type-refactor`: for general code refactoring that does not change user-facing behaviour.
 * :gh-label:`type-security`: for security issues.
   See also `Reporting security issues in Python`_.